 What do they taste-like?
 An earthy hybrid between wild berries and unsweetened dark chocolate.

 What form do you buy acai berries in?
 Fresh acai berries have a short shelf life.
 They’re typically exported as juice, frozen fruit pulp or freeze dried powder.

 What’s the consistency of acai bowls?
 Thick and scoopable, reminiscent of ice cream.
 Depending on how much liquid and frozen fruit you add determines consistency.

 How do you serve acai bowls?
 Once dolloped into your bowl, smooth the surface with the back of a spoon, then top with your pick of Instagramable tasty toppings.
-It’s the ultimate blank canvas – try fresh fruit, muesli, coconut or a creamy drizzle of nut butter.
-Eat immediately.

 There’s a huge amount of ingredient wriggle room when making this easy acai bowl recipe.
 Try different liquids, combinations of frozen fruit or toppings, whatever.
 Play and make it your own!